Autobianchi A112: A112 Abarth

-Starting from 1982 this car was also badged as Lancia A112 in some markets outside of Italy.

 A112 Giovani

-The A112 Giovani is a one-off concept car based on the A112 and designed by Pininfarina.
-It debuted in 1973 at the Geneva Motor Show and was received well by both the press and public.
-It is based on mostly standard A112 mechanicals but is powered by the 982 cc Abarth engine from the A112 Abarth producing 58 bhp and 54 lbft of torque.
+The A112 Giovani is a one-off concept car based on the A112 and designed by Diego Ottina at Pininfarina.
+It debuted in 1973 at the Geneva Motor Show.
+It is based mostly on standard A112 mechanicals but is powered by the 982 cc Abarth engine from the A112 Abarth producing 58 bhp and 54 lbft of torque.
 The car was named "Giovani", the Italian word for youth, as it was designed as an entry level, sporty car for younger buyers.
-Unlike the standard A112, the Giovani features a convertible roof design with a removable hardtop roof.
+Unlike the standard A112, the Giovani features a targa roof design with a removable plastic hardtop roof and an integrated roll bar behind the seats.
 The body is made mainly from composite plastics and features integrated bumpers, as well as a radiator grille in the shape of the Autobianchi logo.
 It also does not have a latch on the trunk lid, with the trunk latch only being accessible via the passenger compartment.
 The interior features a plastic dashboard and metal seat frames with seats made from the same semi-soft plastics often used in boats.
-The A112 Giovani is currently owned by Italian collector Corrado Lopresto, who also owns the Lancia Sibilo and Lancia Stola concepts.
+The A112 Giovani is currently owned by Italian collector Corrado Lopresto, who also owns the Lancia Sibilo and Lancia Stola S81 concepts.